Fact sheet: Thinking about your research question

 It may be good to get some kind of profile of your community.
 This could include information such as:

 Take a look at existing plans and strategies by local agencies, as these will also give an indication of local priorities.
-Argyll and Bute Community Planning Partnership (CPP) has created a question bank based on its Single Outcome Agreement 2013-23 delivery plan, which could help you to align your community-led action plan with the objectives already agreed by all the partners in the CPP.
+Argyll and Bute Community Planning Partnership (CPP) has created a support document and an FAQ document based on its Outcomes Improvement Plan 2024-2034, which could help you to align your community-led action plan with the objectives already agreed by all the partners in the CPP

 Leave it open